 MFC-1040, Apaxen’s lead compound

-Apaxen’s lead compound, MFC-1040, is a novel, first-in-class, orally bioavailable, highly potent and selective small molecule inhibitor of NLRP3 Inflammasome activation.
-It interferes with the binding of intracellular MIF (Macrophage migration Inhibitory Factor) to NLRP3 units, which is required for interaction with cytoskeleton protein Vimentin and for the construction of active NLRP3 inflammasomes.
+Apaxen’s lead compound, MFC-1040, is a novel, first-in-class, orally bioavailable, potent and selective small molecule inhibitor of the biological effects of both intracellular and extracellular MIF.

-As a first step towards treatment of the many inflammatory and auto-immune diseases that depend on NLRP3 inflammasome activation, MFC-1040 is being developed for the acute treatment of Gout flares and for chronic treatment of pulmonary arterial hypertension (PAH).
+As a first step towards treatment of the many inflammatory and auto-immune diseases that depend on prolonged MIF activity, MFC-1040 is being developed for treatment of pulmonary inflammatory and fibrotic diseases.

-Pre-clinical development of MFC-1040 is currently in progress.
-Apaxen expects to start first-in-human (FIH) clinical trials for MFC-1040 by early 2023.
+Pre-clinical development of MFC-1040 has been completed.
+Apaxen expects to start first-in-human (FIH) clinical trials for MFC-1040 by early 2024.